 Regeneration as an Investment Thesis: Creating Value from the Ground Up

 At S2G, we see regenerative practices as a practical way to strengthen farms, improve food system performance, and generate returns.
-Healthy soils, thriving ecosystems, and profitable farms reinforce one another and open the door to long term value.
+Healthy soils, thriving ecosystems, and profitable farmers reinforce one another and open the door to long-term value.

-For too long, investors have viewed food and agriculture as low-growth, low-margin industries.
+For too long, investors have viewed better-for-you food and agriculture as an uninvestable space.
 We’ve taken the opposite view: that this space is full of untapped innovation, overlooked inefficiencies, and underappreciated value.
-We believe our recent exit of Maple Hill Creamery — following earlier portfolio successes such as Egg Innovations’ merger with Happy Egg and the growth of Clear Frontier — demonstrates that investing in business models oriented around regenerative practices can deliver meaningful returns while unlocking value for people, our planetary resources, and the entire food system.
+We believe our recent exit of Maple Hill Creamery — following earlier portfolio successes such as Egg Innovations’ merger with Happy Egg and the growth of Clear Frontier (our farmland platform) — demonstrates that investing in business models oriented around regenerative practices can deliver meaningful returns while unlocking value for people, our planetary resources, and the entire food system.

 Scaling Regenerative Dairy: Maple Hill Creamery

 The successful acquisition of Maple Hill Creamery by Horizon Family Brands underscores the progress of this strategy.
-Maple Hill built a category-defining brand in 100% grass-fed organic dairy, with products made from real, certified organic ingredients and milk from cows raised on regenerative pastures.
-The company demonstrated that regenerative approaches such as rotational grazing, healthy soils, and local sourcing can coexist with national-scale distribution and consumer reach.
+Maple Hill built a category-defining brand in 100% grass-fed organic dairy, with products made from real, certified organic ingredients and milk from cows raised on the regenerative pastures of regional family farms.
+The company, and as importantly, their family-run dairy farmers, demonstrated that regenerative approaches such as rotational grazing, healthy soils, and local sourcing can coexist with national-scale distribution and consumer reach.

 What we find powerful about Maple Hill’s story is that it sits at the intersection of values and value creation.
 As consumers sought transparency and authenticity, Maple Hill’s commitment to regenerative farming translated directly into brand equity and growth.
-Our partnership helped them expand distribution, invest in farmers, and bring the benefits of regenerative dairy to millions of households.
+Our relationship helped them expand distribution, invest in farmers, and bring the benefits of regenerative dairy to millions of households.
+By the way, a glass of cold Maple Hill Whole Milk is my favorite beverage on the planet.

 Reimagining Egg Production: Egg Innovations

 Beyond building a trusted brand, Egg Innovations helped transform an industry that historically treated animal welfare as a cost center into one that recognized it as a source of differentiation and value creation.
-For S2G, the investment validated that better farming practices can scale commercially when paired with brand authenticity and operational excellence.
+For S2G, the investment validated that better farming practices can scale commercially when paired with brand authenticity and operational excellence, meeting the consumer where they are going.

 Investing in the Land Itself: Clear Frontier

 Our conviction in regenerative agriculture extends beyond products and into the land itself.
-We founded Clear Frontier in 2019, a farmland investment platform that acquires conventional farmland and transitions it to organic and regenerative production in partnership with farmers.
+We founded Clear Frontier in 2019, a farmland investment platform that acquires conventional farmland and, in partnership with local regenerative farmers, transitions it to organic and regenerative production.

 Today, Clear Frontier manages over 25,000 acres across the U.S., working closely with farmers to improve soil health, reduce input dependency, and unlock new revenue streams through organic certification and ecosystem services.
-The outcome is farmland that can deliver stronger performance and increasing value over time.
+The outcome is farmland that can deliver stronger performance and increasing value over time, while reducing inputs.

-By improving the biological and financial performance of farmland, we have the ability to capture appreciation in both the asset and the yield it produces.
+In our view, by improving the biological and financial performance of farmland, we have the ability to capture appreciation in both the asset and the yield it produces in great food and more profitable farmers.

 Connecting Regeneration to System Level Value